gagarine/docker-php/readme.md

-# PHP docker
+# Docker for PHP development (local machine)

-This is a blueprint for php devlopement with docker on macosx.
+Docker for PHP development on mac OSX.
+This was only tested with [Docker for MAC (beta)](https://docs.docker.com/docker-for-mac/).

 By default docker-compose will launch 4 containers:
 - nginx
 - phpfpm
 - db (mariadb)
- - mailhog
+- mailhog (it catch all email send by the phpfpm server)

-Nginx and phpfpm are on debian 8 because I'm familair with this OS.
+Nginx and phpfpm are on debian 8 other are using smaller Alpine image.

 You can change the configuration of nginx or phpfpm in Dockerfiles folder to meet you need.

 This project use https://github.com/EugenMayer/docker-sync to sync your code with docker.
+This is a workaround to get (very) good performance until Docker for MAC shared volume is fixed.

 ## Start a new project

-By default Nginy is configured to serve ./app/web
+By default nginx is configured to serve ./app/web

 Create this folder, add your code, then:

-Start the syncronisation:
+Start the synchronisation:

     $ docker-sync start